pauri32/BERT-reviews-score-prediction/README.md

 4) Run the cells sequentially, preferably using an accelerator, such as a GPU.

+## How to run the code

+This project was created using Kaggle notebooks: ([BERT Amazon's reviews prediction](https://www.kaggle.com/paurodrguezinserte/reviews-prediction))

-Project developed for the NLP course of Intelligent Systems (Universidad Politécnica de Madrid)
+*Project developed for the NLP course of Intelligent Systems (Universidad Politécnica de Madrid)*